 Middle East latest: Displaced people return to south Lebanon as ceasefire appears to hold

-The ceasefire has brought relief across the Mediterranean nation, coming after days of some of the most intense airstrikes and clashes since the war began, though many wondered if the agreement to stop fighting would hold.
-Israel has said it will attack if Hezbollah breaks the ceasefire agreement, which was announced Tuesday.
+The ceasefire brought relief across the Mediterranean nation after days of some of the most intense Israeli airstrikes and clashes during nearly 14 months of fighting.
+However, many wondered if the agreement would hold, and Israel has said it will attack if Hezbollah breaks the ceasefire.

-Thousands of people made their way into southern Lebanon, defying a warning from the Israeli military to stay away from previously evacuated areas.

-At least 42 people were killed by Israeli strikes across Lebanon on Tuesday, according to local authorities.
-Hezbollah also fired rockets into Israel on Tuesday, triggering air raid sirens in the country’s north.

-The Israel-Hezbollah ceasefire marks the first major step toward ending the regionwide unrest triggered by Hamas’ attack on Israel on Oct.
+The truce marks the first major step toward ending the regionwide unrest triggered by Hamas’ attack on Israel on Oct.
 7, 2023, but it does not address the devastating war in Gaza.

-Hezbollah began attacking Israel a day after Hamas’ attack.
-The fighting in Lebanon escalated into all-out war in September with massive Israeli airstrikes across the country and an Israeli ground invasion of the south.
+Israeli strikes overnight on two schools-turned-shelters in Gaza City killed 11 people, including four children, according to hospital officials.
+Israel said one of the strikes targeted a Hamas sniper and the other targeted militants hiding among civilians.

-In Gaza, more than 44,000 people have been killed and more than 104,000 wounded in the nearly 14-month war between Israel and Hamas, according to Gaza’s Health Ministry.
+In Gaza, more than 44,000 people have been killed and more than 104,000 wounded, according to Gaza’s Health Ministry.
+Israel has destroyed large parts of Gaza and displaced nearly all of its 2.3 million people

 Here's the Latest: